Floresta Drive Improvement Project

 • Meet Goal 5 of the City of Port St Lucie Strategic plan, “High Quality Infrastructure and Facilities”

-• Design by American Consulting Professionals, LLC, is complete.
-The City hired Culpepper and Terpening, Inc., for Construction Engineering and Inspection, and Felix Associates of Florida, Inc., served as the contractor.
+American Consulting Professionals, LLC, designed the project.
+The City hired Culpepper and Terpening, Inc., for Construction Engineering and Inspection, while Felix Associates of Florida, Inc., served as the contractor.

 Segments & Typicals